 SCENIC DRIVE TO GLACIER POINT

 Glacier Point offers stunning views of Half Dome’s granite cliffs, which rise almost a mile above the valley floor.
-Here’s you’ll also catch a bird’s eye view of the rest of Yosemite Valley.
-On hot days, head to the concessions building and grab a cold drink, a bar of ice cream or a cooling popsicle!
+Here you’ll also catch a bird’s eye view of the rest of Yosemite Valley.
+On hot days, head to the concessions building and grab a cold drink, a bar of ice cream, or a cooling popsicle!

 Local Tip: There’s a fairly large parking lot here and a few bathrooms available.
 Take a short walk from Glacier Point on the Panorama Trail for less crowded, equally amazing views.